Susanna Siegel: Education and career

 In 2011 she was Walter Channing Cabot Fellow.
-She has held visiting appointments at the University of Birmingham, where she is Distinguished Visiting Researcher from 2014–2017, and the University of Oslo, where she holds a part-time appointment as a visiting researcher.
+She has held visiting appointments at the University of Birmingham, where she is Distinguished Visiting Researcher from 2014 to 2017, and the University of Oslo, where she holds a part-time appointment as a visiting researcher.
 She has also given the Gareth Evans Memorial Lecture at Oxford University, The Tamara Horowitz Memorial Lecture at the University of Pittsburgh, and the Burman Lectures at the University of Umeå, Sweden.
+In 2023, she was elected a Fellow of the American Academy of Arts & Sciences.